macmade/MOS-6502-Emulator/Reference/5-Algorithms.md

 to safe initial values.
 If you need to squeeze a few extra bytes or cycles out of the routine you might be able to remove some of these initializations depending on the preceding instructions.

+### Simple Memory Operations

+Probably the most fundamental memory operation is clearing an area of memory to an initial value, such as zero.
+As the 6502 cannot directly move values to memory clearing even a small region of memory requires the use of a register.
+Any of A, X or Y could be used to hold the initial value, but in practice A i normally used because it can be quickly saved and restored (with `PHA` and `PLA`) leaving X and Y free for application use.

+    ; Clearing 16 bits of memory
+    _CLR16  LDA #0          ; Load constant zero into A
+            STA MEM+0       ; Then clear the least significant byte STA MEM+1       ; ... followed by the most significant

+    ; Clearing 32 bits of memory
+    _CLR32  LDA #0          ; Load constant zero into A
+            STA MEM+0       ; Clear from the least significant byte STA MEM+1       ; ... up
+            STA MEM+2       ; ... to
+            STA MEM+3       ; ... the most significant

+Moving a small quantity of data requires a register to act as a temporary container during the transfer.
+Again any of A, X, or Y may be used, but as before using A as the temporary register is often the most practical.

+    ; Moving 16 bits of memory
+    _XFR16  LDA SRC+0       ; Move the least significant byte
+            STA DST+0
+            LDA SRC+1       ; Then the most significant STA DST+1

+    ; Moving 32 bits of memory
+    _XFR32  LDA SRC+0       ; Move from least significant byte
+            STA DST+0
+            LDA SRC+1       ; ... up
+            STA DST+1
+            LDA SRC+2       ; ... to
+            STA DST+2
+            LDA SRC+3       ; ... the most significant
+            STA DST+3